Last updated 3/15/21

 MD Anderson uses clinical trials to find better ways to prevent, diagnose and treat cancer.
 Our patients have access to clinical trials offering promising new treatments that cannot be found anywhere else.

-A list of clinical trials available in the Department of Head and Neck Surgery is provided below.
+A list of clinical trials available in the Head and Neck Surgery department is provided below.
 If you are interested in participating in one of these clinical trials, please call the Information Line toll-free at 1-800-MDA-06789 or visit the MD Anderson Clinical Trials site.

 Trial availability may change without notice.
 Individual trial spots may open or close without notice.
 Click on the study links for detailed information about each clinical trial.

 Open-label Study using ASP-1929 Photoimmunotherapy in Combination with anti-PD1 Therapy in EGFR Expressing Advanced Solid Tumors

 Phase III, randomized, double-arm, open-label, controlled trial of ASP-1929 vs physician's choice standard of care for the treatment of locoregional, recurrent head and neck squamous cell carcinoma in patients who have failed or progressed on or after at least two lines of therapy.

 A Phase III trial of risk-stratified, reduced intensity adjuvant treatment in patients undergoing transoral surgery for Human papillomavirus (HPV)-positive oropharyngeal cancer.

 A Phase II/III Randomized Trial of Sentinel Lymph Node Biopsy Versus Elective Neck Dissection for Early-Stage Oral Cavity Cancer